telerik/fiddler-jam-docs/faq.md

 - Install the lightweight Chrome extension.
 - Start recording network requests/responses.
 - Reproduce the issue at hand.
-- Save their recordings and share them via the generated link (upload to cloud space).
+- Save their recordings and share them via the generated link (upload Fiddler Jam logs to cloud space).

 **Your support team (also referred to as [portal users](#fiddler-jam-terminology))) will then...**
 - Open the customer-provided generated link in the **Fiddler Jam portal** via a browser.